What Are My Career Options With an EdD Degree?

-An EdD (doctor of education) degree prepares education professionals from a variety of settings to be effective and influential leaders by providing knowledge, insights, and strategies that can be applied immediately in their current jobs.
+An EdD (Doctor of Education) degree prepares education professionals from a variety of settings to be effective and influential leaders by providing knowledge, insights, and strategies that can be applied immediately in their current jobs.
 A Doctor of Education degree helps prepare students to improve their performance in their current positions as well as pursue their career goals with high-level education credentials.

 Online EdD programs, like Walden University’s accredited Doctor of Education program, provide a comprehensive approach that covers critical decision-making and leadership skills, as well as the doctoral study experience of designing, implementing, and assessing original research in a variety of subject areas.
 Walden’s EdD degree program, for example, emphasizes the application of research and theory to address complex, real-world issues of practice.

 With a Doctor of Education, education professionals are prepared to pursue professional, academic, administrative, research, or clinical positions in the K–12 setting, higher education, private organizations, public institutions, and civil service.
 A sampling of career options includes:

 - School Principal – School principals manage daily school activities, coordinate curricula, and oversee teachers and other school staff to provide a safe and productive learning environment for students.
 The median annual wage for elementary, middle, and high school principals was $96,400 in May 2019.1